 GIVING VOICE TO AUSTRALIA’S REGENERATIVE FOOD STORY

-At Farmers Footprint Australia, we believe that regenerative farming holds some of the most powerful solutions to our increasing environmental and health challenges which is why we seek to bring awareness to these solutions and redefine our connection to the land.
+At Farmers Footprint Australia, we believe that regenerative farming holds some of the most powerful means of addressing our increasing environmental and health challenges which is why we seek to bring awareness to this movement and redefine our connection to the land.

 Our ethos is one of progress over perfection.
 We seek to meet farmers where they are at, understanding that each farmer is doing their best and that any step toward more regenerative farming practices is a positive one.

 Sharing stories that generate interest and drive the regenerative movement forward.

 Connecting farmers to educators, resources and information about regenerative farming practices and benefits.

 Empowering and connecting farmers, stakeholders and consumers with positive action to regenerate our food system.

 Regenerative farming techniques provide a range of benefits to farmers, the land and our overall wellbeing.